Safety and health in the workplace

 There are two pdf versions of the Halmeri questionnaire: a comprehensive one and a concise one.
 Both questionnaires cover the same key issues but the comprehensive version is based on a checklist of 23 points while the concise one only includes 10.
 The concise version of the questionnaire is better suited for smaller workplaces.

-Use of Halmeri in the context of inspections
+Using Halmeri in inspections

 More information about the use of the Halmeri approach to improve occupational safety can be found in a report on the effectiveness of measures to promote occupational safety and health and well-being at work published by the Finnish Institute of Occupational Health (in Finnish, abstract also in English).